 The Chicago School of Professional Psychology’s Ph.D. in International Psychology program attracts passionate and pragmatic learners who want to make a difference in an increasingly diverse and global world.
 It seeks to bring a rich variety of international perspectives into the field of psychology and to examine psychological phenomena from a global lens.
-The International Psychology program is offered in two formats.
-The online format allows students the flexibility to complete a doctoral degree while balancing their personal and professional responsibilities.
-The on-ground-blended format is offered in Washington D.C. in a bi-weekly weekend blended format.
-The International Psychology Program-the first of its kind in the nation-prepares graduates to assume leadership positions in multinational organizations or organizations with international missions.
+The International Psychology program-the first of its kind in the nation-prepares graduates to assume leadership positions in multinational organizations or organizations with international missions.
 The program goal is to empower students and faculty to be advocates for international psychology initiatives.

 Graduates are equipped with (a) advanced research and program evaluation skills; (b) a rich appreciation for the individual and group consequences of global events; (c) the ability to apply psychological principles in the development of policy; (d) the ability to assist individuals and organizations in understanding and collaborating with diverse cultural populations; (e) the ability to design and evaluate the efficacy of international programs.

 The curriculum offers excellent preparation in the foundation of international psychological study.
 Students are required to choose a specialization to support their personal interests and career focus.
 The two concentrations available for specialization are: Organizations and Systems and Trauma Services.